ServiceNow (Flow Designer) v2

 - Instance URL: Type the Base URL for Flow Designer.
 Format: https://example.xmatters.com

-- Username: Type the username of the xMatters or Everbridge user who will be used to connect to Flow Designer.
+- Username: Type the username of the user who will be used to connect to Flow Designer.

-- Password: Type the password of the xMatters or Everbridge user who will be used to connect to Flow Designer.
+- Password: Type the password of the user who will be used to connect to Flow Designer.

 Click Submit to create the credentials record.

-Now that you’ve set up all the necessary users, instances, and credentials, you can begin configuring the Incident Alerts and Engage with xMatters integrations.
+Now that you’ve set up all the necessary users, settings, and credentials, you can begin configuring the Incident Alerts and Action integrations.

 Incident Alerts integration

-In order to run an Incident Alerts integration, you need a trigger profile to connect the integration to the xMatters credentials and workflow configured for it.
+In order to run the Incident Alerts integration, you need a trigger profile to connect the integration to the xMatters credentials and workflow configured for it.

-To open the Trigger Profiles page, go to Everbridge Flow Designer → Global Settings → Trigger Profiles, then fill in the following fields to create a trigger profile to use with the Incident Alerts integration:
+To create a trigger profile, go to Everbridge Flow Designer → Global Settings → Trigger Profiles.
+Click New on the upper-right corner of the page, then fill in the following fields and options:

 - Name: Enter a name that describes this trigger profile (e.g., the name of the integration for which you’re going to use the profile).